Last updated: April 2, 2026

 Do I need a license to start a cleaning business in Florida?

-Florida does not require a state-level DBPR license for cleaning or janitorial services.
-You do need a Local Business Tax Receipt from your county (and city, if applicable), which functions as your business license.
-Cost is typically $25–$175.
+No state-level professional license is required.
+Florida’s DBPR does not regulate cleaning or janitorial services.
+You do need a Local Business Tax Receipt from your county (and city, if applicable), which costs $25-$175 and functions as your local business license.

 Is cleaning taxable in Florida?

-Commercial (nonresidential) cleaning is taxable at 6% plus your county’s discretionary surtax.
-Residential cleaning is exempt from Florida sales tax.
-If you do any commercial work, you must register with the Florida Department of Revenue to collect and remit sales tax.
+Commercial cleaning is taxable at 6% plus your county’s discretionary surtax.
+Residential cleaning is exempt.
+Carpet cleaning is also exempt even when performed commercially — it’s classified separately under NAICS 561740.
+If you do any commercial janitorial work, register with the Florida Department of Revenue before you start.

 Do I need insurance for a cleaning business in Florida?